lliu12/kirigami_sim/README.md

 Additional notes:
 * DISPLAY_SIZE, X_OFFSET, Y_OFFSET, and VERTEX_MULTIPLIER can be used to adjust the scale and view of the expanding pattern; different patterns will be best viewed with different values for these
 * When IS_INTERACTIVE is true, users can click and drag to interact with tiles, right click to pin tiles, press p to save a screenshot of the simulation, press r to reset the simulation, and press v or c to save a file with the current tile vertex/center locations
+* To use the simulation without a hull file, set AUTO_EXPAND and CALCULATE_AREA_PERIM to false
 * There are compatibility issues between certain versions of Python and Pygame.
 This may be a reason why the simulation is not working.
+* The animations above are produced using data from the simulation, plus additional processing